|

 and Psyches

-Attempting to bring all of this back down to earth where we live...
-Scorpionic
+Attempting to bring all of this back down to earth where we

-eros desires much more than the mere physical merging of bodies.
-Scorpio
+live...
+Scorpionic eros desires much more than the mere physical

-desires to merge souls and psyches.
-For Scorpio, sex is not only for purposes
+For Scorpio, sex is not only for purposes of self-pleasuring.

 The

-by arousing, awakening, and transforming someone (or
+stimulated by arousing, awakening, and transforming someone

 good news for Scorpio's lover is that the erotic connection

-for Scorpio often involves finding ways to give the
+for Scorpio often involves finding ways to give the other

-other person pleasure.
+person pleasure.

 Yeah...